 a kid doesn't need many more.

-There are a few shots given when kids are between 4 and 6 years old.
-The next set
+Kids get a few shots when they're between 4 and 6 years old.
+The next set of shots

-Most kids should have a flu shot each year.
-Some kids
+Most kids should get the flu vaccine each year.
+Now, instead

 Why Do Kids Need Shots?